 And looking back, WordPress is really not that complicated once you get the hang of it.
 There is just a slight learning curve that takes time and a little patience.

-Fast forward to today, and Lauren and I fudging LOVE Wordpress!
+Fast forward to today, and Lauren and I LOVE Wordpress!

-It’s the only blogging platform we use and recommend for our websites.
+It’s the only blogging platform we use and recommend to our students.
+It’s also what we run both of our six-figure blogs on.

 My goal for this post is to take out the complexity and help you write your first WordPress blog post, the right way.